BUSINESS (BU) (MBA) (HCM) (STM)

-This course provides strategic perspective and tactical guidance for leading effectively in island organizations.
+This course provides a strategic perspective and tactical guidance for leading effectively in island organizations.
 Focus is given to issues of personal presence and capacities related to facilitating the effectiveness of people, projects, and whole businesses.
 Topics include developing skills in observation, dialogue, mentoring, and leading for business resilience and impact.
-Prerequisite: MBA 786.

 MBA 798 INTERNSHIP (1 to 3)

-Professional internship is provided with guidance of a faculty member.
+A professional internship is provided with the guidance of a faculty member.
 Arrangements for a supervised internship are made through the MBA Program Office.

 MBA 799 DIRECTED STUDY (1 to 3)

-Individualized study on a chosen subject under supervision of a faculty member.
-Participation in directed study is arranged through the MBA Program Office.
+Individualized study on a chosen subject under the supervision of a faculty member.
+Participation in the directed study is arranged through the MBA Program Office.